-- Creativity is about discovering the new or making new connections.
+- Creativity is about discovering new or making new connections.

 - It is about critical thinking.

-- We need to provide ICT in ways to support our pedagogy and improve our understanding about the nature of young children’s developing creativity.
+- We need to provide ICT in ways to support our pedagogy and improve our understanding of the nature of young children’s developing creativity.

 Other than that, we as teachers need to model using ICT creatively to cultivate an environment where creativity is empowered by vital 21st century skills.

 Creative thinking is a very important part of a young child’s life.
 Children can use ICT as a creative medium beyond just using the obvious painting and drawing programs.